Andre3000TW/code-vault/remote-mouse/README.md

-# Remote Keyboard
+# Remote Mouse
-A program that can be used to control another computer's keyboard remotely.
+A program that can be used to control another computer's mouse remotely.

 # Usage
 1. Modify server_addr in [client.py line #17]()
 2. Open server.py
 3. Open client.py
-4. Start to send keydown events
+4. Start to send mouse events

 # Test Environment
 + Windows 10